Skip to main contentSkip to search

 2. ›Newsroom

-Original journalism and data releases on the Ontario Autism Program.
-Waitlist tracking, budget accountability, school investigations, and FOI-backed data, updated as new information becomes available.
+Original journalism and data releases on the Ontario Autism Program: waitlist tracking, budget accountability, and school investigations, published as new figures become available.

 How many children are on the Ontario autism waitlist in 2026?